pachterlab/concordex/README.md

 ## Citation

-If you’d like to use the `concordex` package in your research, please cite our recent bioRxiv preprint
+If you’d like to use the `concordex` package in your research, please cite our recent bioRxiv preprint:

 > Jackson, K.; Booeshaghi, A. S.; Gálvez-Merchán, Á.; Moses, L.; Chari,
 > T.; Kim, A.; Pachter, L. Identification of spatial homogeneous regions in tissues